To More Inquiry

 The Afghan warrior Muhammad Ghori captured this Rajputana town in 1192 and later in the year 1206 Delhi sultanate was established.
 In 1398, when Taimur invaded Delhi, put Sultanat to an end.
 The last Delhi sultanate was The Lodis, and then Babur came into existence, in the year 1526 Mughal Empire was founded after winning the battle of Panipat.
 Mughals preferred Agra to be the capital but later in 1638 when the walls of old Delhi were built by Shah Jahan, Dekhi became the permanent seat for Mughals.
 The reins of Delhi kept on shifting from one Hindu king to another Muslim sultanate.
 The walls of monuments and forts in Delhi seem to be silent, but even this silence narrates the story of its past and the rulers who used to live there.

-Later, Delhi came under the rule of Britishers in 1803 AD.
+Later, Delhi came under the rule of the British in 1803 AD.
 After that, the capital was shifted from Calcutta to Delhi and since then Delhi has been considered the center of all governing activity.
-After the Britishers, the reins came into the hands of current political leaders.
-And finally, when India gained independence in 1947, Delhi was officially declared as the capital of India.
+After the Britishers, the reins came into the hands of the current political leaders.
+And finally, when India gained independence in 1947, Delhi was officially declared the capital of India.

-The two most famous things that Delhi is famous for are its mouth-watering food and also its rich history.
-There are various ranges of gastronomy in Delhi, from Majnu Ka Tilla to Chandni Chowk you can find more than 1000 culinary delights.
+The two most famous things that Delhi is famous for are its mouth-watering food and its rich history.
+There are various ranges of gastronomy in Delhi, from Majnu Ka Tilla to Chandni Chowk, you can find more than 1000 culinary delights.

 Momos - the first-ever momo stall in Delhi was set up by a Tibetan lady named Dolma.
 In the present time, you can get momos in probably every corner of Delhi.
 Some of the best spots to have momos in Delhi are Dolma Aunty Momos in Lajpat Nagar, Wow Momos located in multiple areas, Pema’s located in Malviya Nagar, etc.